taw00/ipfs-rpm/README.md

-# ipfs-rpm - Interplanetary Filesystem RPMs for Fedora Linux
+# Interplanetary Filesystem (IPFS) RPMs for Fedora Linux

-This is still in testing.
+This is all still in testing.
 Quick start...

 ## Install repository configuration RPM
 ```sh